saattrupdan/saattrupdan.com/src/posts/2020-03-01-bootstrap-prediction.md

 ### Simulations
 Let's see how well the above implementation works in practice.
 Let's start easy with a linear model, $y(x) := 3x - 5 + \varepsilon$ with $\varepsilon\sim N(0, 0.1)$.
-Here are two 95% prediction intervals, one computed via the bootstrapping approach and one with the normal theory approach [which I covered in the last post](https://saattrupdan.github.io/2020-02-26-parametric-prediction/).
+Here are two 95% prediction intervals, one computed via the bootstrapping approach and one with the normal theory approach <router-link to="/posts/2020-02-26-parametric-prediction">which I covered in the last post</router-link>.
 Note that we're showing the *new* values, but instead of working with just a single new value $x_0$ as above, we're repeating the above process for all the new values.
 Here we're training on $n=1000$ samples and testing on $100$ samples.

 ![Plot of linear regression fit with the two prediction intervals, which are basically identical.](/prediction-bootstrap-linear.png)